threefoldtech/info_grid/src/getstarted/remote-desktop_gui/cockpit_guide/cockpit_guide.md

 ## Conclusion

-You now have access to a web-based graphical interface to manage your 3node.
+You now have access to a web-based graphical interface to manage your VM.
 Read [Cockpit's documentation](https://cockpit-project.org/documentation.html) to explore further this interface.